-Like many other subjects of My 600-lb Life, Lisa Fleming said her childhood started out like anyone else's — she was a normal kid.
-But she soon developed an unhealthy relationship to food, exacerbated by her parents' divorce and her complicated relationship with her mother, as we witnessed in her recent episode.
+Like many other subjects of My 600-lb Life, Lisa said her childhood started out like anyone else’s — she was a normal kid.
+But she soon developed an unhealthy relationship to food, exacerbated by her parents’ divorce and her complicated relationship with her mother, as fans witnessed in her recent episode.
 After the 704-pound woman found maggots in her skin, she knew it was time to make a significant change.

-"I can’t believe it’s come to this," she said.
-"But at least I’m doing something about it before it gets to be too late."
-In TLC's latest installment, Lisa added that her father always told her and her five brothers he loved them, but her mother never expressed her love like that.
+“I can’t believe it’s come to this,” she said at the time.
+“But at least I’m doing something about it before it gets to be too late.”
+Lisa added that her father always told her and her five brothers he loved them, but her mother never expressed her love like that.
 Instead, she would cook Lisa whatever she wanted.
-"That was her way of showing love," Lisa continued.
-"She never said it, and that's how she showed it, by cooking."
+“That was her way of showing love,” Lisa continued.
+“She never said it, and that’s how she showed it, by cooking.”

 But Lisa’s mother also used food to punish her.
 “I remember this one time, I asked for some cake,” Lisa recalled.
 “She wouldn’t give it to me.
 I didn’t understand, so I just took my finger and just rubbed all the icing off the cake.
 And my mama called me, and she said, ‘I know ain’t nobody done this but you.’
 And she sat me down and said I had to eat the whole cake.”

 That story echoed Mrs. Trunchbull’s punishment Bruce in Matilda.
 In Lisa’s case, however, her father came to her rescue and threw the cake out.
 “My father always saved me,” Lisa said.

 “But that didn’t even stop me,” Lisa revealed.
 “I kept sneaking food, and when I was 11 years old, I weighed 120 pounds.”

-TLC's synopsis of the episode revealed even more horrors in Lisa's past.
+TLC’s synopsis of the episode revealed even more horrors in Lisa’s past.
 Later in her life, for example, Lisa witnessed the murder of one of her brothers, a trauma that only made her health worse.
-Now she wants to lose weight so that she can see her grandchildren grow up.
+At the time, she wanted to lose weight so that she could see her grandchildren grow up.